TBD54566975/tbdex/protocol/README.md

 | -------- | --------- | -------- | ----------------------------------------------------------------- |
 | `schema` | string    | Y        | The json schema that defines what fields are required for payment |

-TODO: alice may offer some settlement details and then the PFI will need to ask for credentials or other fields to complete the final settlement details?

 ## `SettlementDetails`